fivetran/dbt_fivetran_log/README.md

 ```

 #### Limit the Lookback Window
 By default, log-based models scan all available log history from the source `log` table.
-On large tables, this can increase query costs.
+On large tables, this can increase query costs and/or run times.
 To limit the scan window, set the `fivetran_platform_log_start_date` variable to the earliest date you want to include (in `YYYY-MM-DD` format):
 ```yml
 vars:
     fivetran_platform_log_start_date: '2024-01-01' # scan only log history on or after this date